amirrezaask/nvim-find.lua/README.md

 - `ripgrep_qf` - Ripgrep with quickfix list
 - `Interactive filesystem navigator` TBA
 - `Live ripgrep buffer` TBA

-## Why Use Nvim-Finder?
-You might find more feature-rich alternatives in [snacks.nvim](https://github.com/folke/snacks.nvim) or [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim), which have seen more development time.
-Nvim-Finder was created primarily for my personal use cases which is the reason it doesn't have many features like preview buffers, which I find unhelpful.
-Also this was a learning project for me to learn both about how to manage UIs and fast searching text in real time.

 ## Default Keybindings
 | Keybinding         | Action          |